vmware-clarity/clarity-guidance/1032-tabs-design-guidance.md

 - **Must** Use title-style capitalization.
 - **Must** avoid using icons in labels.
 - **Must** show a clear relationship between the tabs.
-- **Should** favour nouns over verbs, for example, Settings, Permissions, and Performance.
+- **Should** favor nouns over verbs, for example, Settings, Permissions, and Performance.

 ## Changelog